-The training series Design of Marine Propulsion Systems is a unique technical and international oriented series for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
+The training series Marine Propulsion Systems is a unique technical and international oriented training for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
 Topics during the five modules range from different power plant concepts and components to integrating components into properly matched propulsion systems.
 Working principles and characteristics of propulsors, internal combustion engines and electric power generation and distribution systems will all be dealt with throughout the training series.
 The series concludes with a module on matching engines with propulsors including off-design operation of propulsion systems.
 Participants who follow the first, third and fifth module can apply for the Post-academic certification (Pamas).

 During the third module ‘Diesel and other Marine Internal Combustion Engines’ the working principles and characteristics of different types of internal combustion engines, like diesel, gas and dual-fuel reciprocating engines and gas turbines will be discussed.